Productivity Strategies: 8 Tips for Getting Things Done, Even When You Have Three Jobs!

 For many years, I was the active mother of four children, all involved in sports and extracurricular activities.
 I've always worked a full time job outside the home, and still managed to work out three to five times a week, take college classes, and read at least one fiction book per month for enjoyment, plus any requisite nonfiction books on my list.

 These days, I help my husband farm our small homestead, which entails animal care, garden maintenance and scheduling, and upkeep.
 I just retired from a full time career last year, and I began my blog right before that last year started.
 I now blog full time at home, and I put in about eight hours a day, not including the time spent on projects I write about.
 I’m also enrolled in at least two herbalism and essential oil courses at any one time.

 In addition, I work as an herbalist for those who need help, when I'm asked.
 I still manage to work out about three times a week and I read an average of two books per week as well.
 I'm also still taking professional course-work, through online institutions to further both my herbal and blogging businesses.

 Now, I know I'm not the only person who manages to get tons done each day.
 This is hardly an unusual phenomenon in our insanely busy lives--to just have too much to do, in addition to the things you WANT to do, right?

 Here are the strategies I use kind of automatically to try to maximize my time.

-Note: There may be affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you.
+FTC Disclosure: There may be affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 How I Get Things Done